WeiShaoD/neuroimage-menu/docs/source/SPM/SPM_preprocessing/preprocessing.rst

 .. image:: SPM_mriinfo.PNG

-You might notice that all of the **frames** for run-01, run-02 and run-03 have been selected, even though we only want the frames for run-01.
-You could simply click and drag from frame 1 to frame
+You might notice that all of the **frames** for run-01, run-02 and run-03 have been selected, even though we only want run-01 frames in this session.
+To limit our file selection to only the frames we are interested in, we can use the "Filter field".
-300 for run-01, but you risk accidentally including other frames by mistake.
-To restrict our file selection to only the frames we are interested in, on the other hand, we can use the Filter field.
-This field uses   regular expressions, a type of coding shorthand to indicate which characters to include in a string.
 In this case, to the left of the .* characters that are already in the field, type run-01 and press return.
 This will refresh the screen to display only those frames which include the string run-01.
-Either click and drag to select all of the images, or right click in the selection window and click Select All.
+Either click "rec" or right click select all of the images.

 .. image:: SPM_data.PNG

 You need to repeat all the steps above and choose 300 frames from the choose **run-02** and **run-03**

 .. image:: SPM_data_finish.PNG

+Slice-Timing Correction in SPM
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Similar to what we did with Realignment, we will first click on the Slice Timing button in the SPM GUI.
+Click on the Data field and create two new Sessions.
+Double-click on the first Session, and in the
+Filter column type ^rsub-08_task-flanker_run-1.*.
+In the Frames field, enter 1:146 and press enter; select all of the frames that are displayed, and click Done.
+Do the same procedure for the run-2 files for the second session.

+For the Number of Slices field, we will need to find out how many slices there are in each of the volumes in our dataset.
+From the Matlab terminal navigate to the directory sub-08/func and type:

+This will load the header of the image into a variable called V. If you now type V and press return, you will see that it contains the following fields:

+fname is the name of the file, and dim contains the dimensions for each volume in the file.
+(We won’t be looking at the other fields right now; all you need to know is that they contain other header information that SPM needs to read the file.)
+If you type

+It will return the dimensions of the first volume in the time-series in the x-, y-, and z-directions.
+You should see something like this:

+This means that the first volume of the time-series has the dimensions of 64x64x40 voxels, with 40 being the number of slices in the z-dimensions.
+We will assume that the dimensions of each image and the number of slices will be the same for every volume in the subject’s functional data.

+Now go back to the Batch Editor window, double-click on Number of Slices, enter a value of 40, and click OK.

+For the TR, enter 2; for the TA, follow the formula provided in the help window and enter 2-(2/40).
+For Slice order enter [1:2:40 2:2:40], and for the Reference Slice enter a value of 1.
+Leave the filename prefix as is, which will prepend an a to the files that are generated.
+Do this same procedure for run-2 as well.
+When you are finished, the preprocessing window should look like this:

+When the images have been slice-time corrected, you are ready to coregister the functional data to the anatomical data; in other words, we will align the two sets of images as best we can.